idun-project/idun-cartridge/README.md

 #### Networking and Managing Files

 It's well worth connecting your cartridge to your LAN.
-Convenient file management can be done through the web-based idun-filebrowser at `idunpi:8080`; it even includes remote file editing and drag&drop.
+Convenient file management can be done through the web-based idun-filebrowser at `http://idunpi.local`; it even includes remote file editing and drag&drop.
+Using the provided `share` command from Linux, you can also enable the cartridge to serve files to your network using both WebDAV and Windows file sharing.
 Linux terminal access is also there using an `ssh` client from any computer.
-Additionally, you can [stream SID tunes](https://youtu.be/EPf45QN3PJk) and [setup file sharing](https://youtu.be/NZajjJ2tERM) with a Windows computer.
+Then there are also networked applications that allow you to [stream SID tunes](https://youtu.be/EPf45QN3PJk) or [share huge game libraries](https://youtu.be/NZajjJ2tERM) from a Windows computer.

 #### Emulating the Cartridge

 You can also run [idun-vice](https://github.com/idun-project/idun-vice) to experiment with the idun-cartridge software WITHOUT any actual cartridge; just running everything off of the Raspberry Pi.
+The emulator is not installed by default, but is easily added with the `apk` packaage management command.
+It runs Idun software just like on the cartridge and is an excellent way for developers to debug new tools and applications they develop with Idun.

 ### Configuration